 8. Integrate Social and Email Marketing

-Email marketing is highly effective, but it can really reach its ultimate form when you combine it with other channels!
+Email marketing is highly effective, but it can reach its ultimate form when combined with other channels!

 For instance, when you take email and integrate it with social media marketing, you can plan a Halloween marketing campaign that will elevate your seasonal marketing strategy by far.

 Use Twitter Cards!
 They are designed to let your followers sign up without leaving the social platform.
 Using a Halloween form is a fantastic opportunity to power cross-channel marketing with urgency, scarcity, and relevancy.
 Asking your Twitter followers to join your email list leverages the trust you’ve built on social media to establish a deeper level of engagement.

 The platform has a ‘subscribe’ button, allowing a one-click email subscription from your profile page.
 (Use Facebook Custom Audiences to target your subscribers.)